mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ![](https://github.com/mikecinnamon/MLearning/blob/main/Figures/14-3.png)

 Finally, the gradient boosting model, which looks superior to the other three.
-But, since we have been warned that gradient boosting models are prone to overfitting, we postpone our conclusions to having tested this approach.
+Since we have been warned that gradient boosting models are prone to overfitting, we postpone our conclusions until we have tested this approach.

 ```
 In [16]: xgb_score = xgbclf.predict_proba(X_train)[:, 1]